 Before You Apply

-The KeyBank Rochester Fringe Festival: one of New York State’s boldest festivals.
+The Rochester Fringe Festival: one of New York State’s boldest festivals.

 The Fringe in a Nutshell

-Since its debut in 2012, the KeyBank Rochester Fringe Festival has become one of the most successful fringe festivals in the U.S., attracting more than 100,000 attendees in 2019.
-This multi-arts festival now boasts over 600 performances – more than a quarter of which are free – in 25+ venues in downtown Rochester, NY.
-Celebrating and inspiring creativity, the Fringe – which is partially curated by the festival and partially by festival venues – includes everything from theatre, music, comedy and dance, to children’s entertainment, spoken word, visual arts and so. much. more.
+Since its debut in 2012, the Rochester Fringe Festival has become one of the most successful fringe festivals in the U.S., attracting more than 500,000 attendees since its outset.
+This multi-genre performing arts festival now boasts over 600 performances – more than a quarter of which are free – in 25+ venues in downtown Rochester, New York.
+Celebrating and inspiring creativity, the Fringe – which is partially curated by the festival and partially by festival venues – includes everything from theatre, music, comedy and dance to children’s entertainment, spoken word, visual arts and so. much. more.

 What is the Fringe?

-The Fringe is an 12-day, all-out, no-holds-barred, multi-disciplinary visual and performing arts festival.
+The Rochester Fringe Festival is the largest multidisciplinary performing arts festival in New York State.
 It features international, national, and local artists.
 And it showcases theatre, comedy, visual arts, family entertainment, music, dance, physical theatre, musical theatre, opera, poetry, literature and experiences that have yet to be imagined.
 The Fringe is a proud member of the US Association of Fringe Festivals.

 Born in Scotland, loved the world over.

 In 1947, eight theatre groups crashed the newly established and curated Edinburgh International Festival.
 Uninvited and unwelcome, the groups performed anyway at venues they arranged themselves.
 The following year, Scottish journalist Robert Kemp coined the term “fringe festival” to describe these non-juried shows.
 The Edinburgh Fringe is now “the largest show on earth,” as it is nicknamed.
 The 2019 festival saw 59,600 performances of 3,841 shows in 323 venues and lasted the entire month of August.
 It grosses over £100 million for the Scottish economy alone.
 Fringe venues run the gamut from proper theatres to a public restroom.

 Pioneers of the Fringe